-A plethora of spiritual phenomena is currently being demonstrated through two developing physical mediums during séances held within the Bristol Spirit Lodge home circle environment.
+A plethora of spiritual phenomena has been demonstrated through a number of developing physical mediums during séances held within the Bristol Spirit Lodge since its founding (as an experiment) more than ten years ago.
+Over two thousand séances have, in that time, now been supported here.

-The voice phenomena that is currently being demonstrated through a female medium (in both blackout and red lighting conditions) is impressive.
-These recordings were made in blackout conditions when the development of the external voice box was being demonstrated.
+The voice phenomena that has been demonstrated through a female deep-trance medium (in both blackout and red lighting conditions) is impressive.
+These recordings were made in blackout conditions with the development of the external voice box being demonstrated.

 Voice 1 Voice 2 Voice 3

-Something a little unusual was recently demonstrated through a female medium around the living room table.
+Something a little unusual...demonstrated through this same medium whilst sitting around the living room table.

-Following a summer BBQ a group table tipping experiment was undertaken.
-This phenomena was later described by a new sitter:
+Following a summer BBQ a group table tipping experiment was initiated by this medium also.
+The resulting witnessed phenomena was later described by a new sitter:

-For me, and for many of those that have shared and supported the developmental progress of the project through regular dedicated attendance, or who have visited the Lodge as a guest, there is something very special about evidential Physical Mediumship and related phenomena.
-The honesty of the evidence offered is convincing.
-The reality of continuing consciousness that follows the leaving of our physical bodies is a truth that surely cannot be denied once physical evidence has been witnessed.
+For me, and for many of those that have shared and supported the developmental progress of the Lodge project through their regular dedicated attendance, or who have visited the Lodge as a guest, there is something very special about evidential physical mediumship and related phenomena.
+The reality of continuing consciousness that follows the leaving of our physical bodies is a truth that surely cannot be denied once adequate physical evidence has been witnessed.
 But that is my personal opinion, and although it is shared by many, each person can only become convinced through their own experience.

 Chris Di Nucci